Skip to content

 The effects may last from a few minutes to several hours.
 Talking to your doctor before taking any medication is essential, as other medicines or treatments may be more appropriate for your condition.

-How Do Muscle Relaxers Make you Feel the Next Day?
+How Do Muscle Relaxers Make You Feel the Next Day?

 A muscle relaxer can make you feel tired or dizzy the next day.
 After taking a muscle relaxer, you may also experience mild headaches, nausea, or constipation.
 It is essential to drink plenty of water and rest when taking a muscle relaxer to ward off any side effects.